-- 8.1 Minutes of proposed consent orders in both signed PDF and editable form should be emailed to confiscation@supcourt.vic.gov.au, copying orders@supcourt.vic.gov.au at the earliest opportunity, and in any event no later than 48 hours prior to the relevant hearing or such other time as may be specified in a Court notice.
-The above timeframe does not detract from practitioners' obligations under paragraph 7.2(c) of this Practice Note. - 8.2 The Court will then advise the parties whether attendance at the relevant hearing is required. - 8.3 Where possible, any proposed consent orders should be drawn from the template orders available on the List webpage on the Court's website, adapted as appropriate.
+- 8.1 Minutes of proposed consent orders in both signed PDF and editable form should be emailed to confiscation@supcourt.vic.gov.au, at the earliest opportunity, and in any event no later than 24 hours prior to the relevant hearing or such other time as may be specified in a Court notice.
+The above timeframe does not detract from practitioners' obligations under paragraph 7.2(c) of this Practice Note. - 8.2 The Court will then advise the parties whether appearance at the relevant hearing is required. - 8.3 Where possible, any proposed consent orders should be drawn from the template orders available on the List webpage on the Court's website, adapted as appropriate.